 Traditionally, Americans have tended to see themselves as new Adams in a Garden of Eden.
 In the twentieth century, however, a debate emerged concerning America's guilt or innocence.
 This debate is viewed as it appears in fiction, popular essays, philosophy, politics, science, and the arts.
 Readings include Dewey, Fromm, Updike, Mary Gordon, Stephen Jay Gould, and others.
-(Formerly MM601)

 LS602 The Twentieth-Century Woman and Beyond: From Corsets to Running Shoes (3.00 cr.)

 The evolution of the female role through the twentieth century: how ideology, the institutions of education, family, work, mass media, and law have functioned to inform and limit or broaden society's definition of woman.
-(Formerly MM602)

 LS604 Modern Hispanic-American Fiction (3.00 cr.)
 In the great melting pot of the United States, Hispanics are one of the fastest growing ethnic groups.
 The writing they produce is diverse, highly creative, and passionate.
 This course examines three types of Latino authors: those who have emigrated to the United States, those who were born in the United States, and those who live in Latin America but are influential in the United States.
 Representative of these three groups are Isabel Allende (Chile), Rudolfo Anaya (New Mexico), and Gabriel García Márquez (Colombia).
 Other traditions are also represented.
 All works will be read in English translation.
-(Formerly MM604)

 LS606 Popular Culture in America (3.00 cr.)

 The roles of the mass media as a dominant institution within American society.
 Traces the historical development of mass media-film, radio, television-and the accompanying impact of those media on social behavior.
 Various media theories are explored in order to understand the shifts in thinking about mass media in the twentieth century.
-(Formerly MM606)

 LS608 The Parade of the Planets (3.00 cr.)

-A survey of human attempts to understand the solar system starting with the great systems of the past- Ptolemy, Copernicus, Newton, and Einstein-and concluding with an analysis of the results of contemporary space exploration and a guess at the future.
+A survey of human attempts to understand the solar system starting with the great systems of the past-Ptolemy, Copernicus, Newton, and Einstein-and concluding with an analysis of the results of contemporary space exploration and a guess at the future.
 Non-mathematical in treatment.
-(Formerly MM608)

 LS610 The Existential Imagination (3.00 cr.)

 Nietzsche, that enigmatic nineteenth century German thinker, spoke of doing philosophy "with a hammer."
 Often times this image is taken as indicative of the brutal, destructive power of Nietzsche's thought, the wielding of a philosophical sledge hammer.
 But the metaphor might be better grasped in terms of the cautious, skillful tapping of a sounding hammer, probing and testing the shiny veneer of ideas and values beneath which might lie a hollowness of spirit, a soft and frightful emptiness of purpose.
 This sounding hammer has been put to practice by a variety of artists, authors, and thinkers during the past century or so, in many guises and forms, one of which might be termed the "existential imagination."
-(Formerly MM610)

-LS615 Reporting America at War (3.00 cr.)
-A survey of the American media's reporting of the Spanish American War through the Iraq War, with emphasis on the role of an independent press in U.S. democracy, including issues such as the people's right to know, journalistic ethics, wartime censorship, and the hazards of being a war correspondent.
-Film screenings and independent library research supplement lecture, discussion, and course text.
+LS615 Reporting War

+A survey of the American media's reporting of war, from the Spanish-American War through the Iraq War, with emphasis on the role of an independent press in U.S. democracy, including issues such as the people's right to know, journalistic ethics, wartime censorship, and the hazards of being a war correspondent.
+Students of journalism history, the mass media, photojournalism, and ethics will be inspired, intrigued, and challenged by this course.
+Film screenings and guest speakers supplement lecture, discussion, and course text.
+The student project is a video oral history of a veteran's recollections.